Create a dApp To Pay Recording Artists Based on Their Spotify Streams

 npx hardhat functions-simulate-twilio --gaslimit 300000

-The simulator should run the code as per your request config file, and print the latest monthly streaming numbers for the artist Tones & I to the console, the payout calculated, and then confirm that an email has been sent to the artist.
+This command will spin up a local VM sandbox and execute your JS code, print console.log outputs, communicate with external APIs and give you the latest monthly streaming numbers for the artist Tones & I to the console, the payout calculated, and then confirm that an email has been sent to the artist.
+Note that you need to have installed the Deno runtime for this to work.

 Next, let’s break down the various steps in setting up this application on the actual Sepolia testnet.
 You can also see these steps in the README, where the most up-to-date information is likely to reside.